 12 months 100% maturation

-With additional maturing up to 18 months.
-Please note that percent refers to the amount of growth compared to the final, matured result.
+Additional maturing make take up to 18 months.
+Please note that percent refers to the amount of growth compared to the final matured result.

 Many doctors have commented on time scales for growth.
-Even if their assessments differ from the chart above, all agree that you need to wait at least 12 months before assessing your hair transplant results.
+Their assessments may differ from the chart above, but the general consensus will be that you need to wait at least 12 months before assessing your hair transplant results.